How to improve your personal cash flow in 7 easy steps

 Consider refinancing or consolidating if you qualify for lower interest rates.
 Tools like Credible or LendingClub can help you compare options.

-• Automate a transfer to savings the moment your paycheck hits.
+• Set up your bank to automate savings the moment your paycheck hits.

 • Aim to save enough to handle 3–6 months of living costs.
 Start with $500 as a micro-goal.